BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 You can lower the GPU requirement of this mode by setting a value greater than 0 for `backfaceDepthTextureDownsample` (1 to divide the size of the texture by 2, 2 to divide it by 3 and so on), which will reduce the size of the depth texture used by the depth renderer.
 However, it can lead to severe artifacts, so it will still be a trade-off between performance and quality and how you can try to best hide the artifacts.

-### Max distance, Max steps, step, smooth reflections and clipToFrustum
+### Max distance, Max steps, step, smooth reflections and clipping to frustum

 `maxDistance`, `maxSteps`, `step` and `enableSmoothReflections` are working somewhat together, and how they impact the final rendering can be understood by reading the [How SSR is working](#how-ssr-is-working) section as well as [Debugging your SSR scenes](#debugging-your-ssr-scenes).